The Feast of the Holy Family challenges us to grow in the virtues of piety, honor, patience, and forbearance. And to learn to laugh together.

 To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

 The Passion of the Christ was the most intense movie I’ve ever seen.
 But there was a moment of comic relief, a flashback to a young Jesus in the back yard, building a new invention.
 It was the kind of table that is now a commonplace.
 But in a society where people reclined to dine, this table would have put the food out of reach.
 Mary asked him to explain his idea.
-He responded that people would eat sitting upright, on chairs.
+He responded that one day, people would eat sitting upright, on chairs.
 Mary replied authoritatively, “it will never catch on!”
 He laughed, washed up for dinner, and playfully splashed mom with the wash water.

 There is more to this scene than just a break in the action.
-It a subtle way of showing that Jesus was fully human.
+It is a subtle way of showing that Jesus was fully human.
 For being human does not just mean having flesh and blood, but kith and kin.
 It means belonging to a family.

 The pagan philosophers of Greece and Rome reflected quite insightfully upon the role of family in human life.
 They saw that children owed more to their parents than to anyone except God.
 Obviously, kids’ physical existence and basic education depend upon mom and dad.
 But if you think about it, children owe much more to their parents.
 We learn our native tongue not from our schoolteachers, but from our parents.
 We pick up from them, as by osmosis, attitudes, mannerisms, gestures, and habits.
 Like it or not, we are profoundly influenced not only by our genes, but by our family experience.